flaab/pz-django-blog/README.md

 - Japanese (translation pending)
 - Portuguese (translation pending)

-Kindly share if you create translations for these languages.
+Kindly share the *.po files* if you create translations for these languages.

 ## Installation
 Create a directory and clone the project.